marsbard/grua/README.md

 Also note here that 'before' was specified.
 Normally this specifies runtime ordering but it also specifies build ordering when `run: false` is in effect

-* image (value)
+* '''image''' (value)

 You must have at least one of `build` or `image` in your configuration.
-If you have `image`, it refers to an image either available on the system
+If you have `image`, it refers to an image either available on the system or else in the default registry.